Gaano Kadalas ang Minsan?

 Gaano Kadalas ang Minsan? (lit.
-'How Often Is Sometimes?') is a 1982 Filipino romantic drama film directed by Danny Zialcita and co-written by Zialcita and Tom D. Adrales.
+'How Often Is Sometimes?') is a 1982 Filipino romantic drama film directed by Danny Zialcita from a screenplay written by Zialcita and Tom D. Andrales, who wrote the film's original story.
 It stars Vilma Santos, Hilda Koronel and Dindo Fernando.

-Released by Viva Films on November 25, 1982, it was a box office success, and was the highest-grossing film of the year.
+Released by Viva Films on November 25, 1982, it was a box office success and was the year's highest-grossing film.
 Critic Justino Dormiendo gave the film a positive review, praising Zialcita's direction and the entire cast's performances.
 It won six FAMAS Awards, including Best Screenplay (Zialcita and Adrales), Best Story (Adrales), and Best Musical Score (George Canseco).

+Plot

+A Father's Promise

+Lily, a devoted single mother, raises her son Alvin, who suffers from congenital heart disease.
+Despite his condition, Alvin's greatest wish is to meet his father— yet the identity of his biological father remains a mystery.
+Desperate for guidance, Lily turns to her best friend Elsa.
+In an unexpected turn, Elsa suggests that her husband Louie step in and assume the role of Alvin’s father.
+Though initially hesitant, Louie eventually agrees.
+When they meet, Elsa introduces him to Alvin as 'Larry,' and Louie forms a bond with the young boy, cherishing every moment.
+During a family outing, Alvin experiences severe difficulty breathing, revealing the heartbreaking truth that his time is limited.
+Determined to make the most of what’s left, Louie commits to spending Alvin’s final days with him.